 The type of prompt engineering technique demonstrated here is priming.
 Let's analyze why this is the best option and why the others are not suitable.
 Explanation of Selected Option: D) Priming: - Priming involves providing the model with specific instructions or context before the actual task or prompt.
 This guides the model to adjust its behavior or approach in a particular way.
 In this case, the system message tells the model to behave as an AI assistant that solves mathematical puzzles, while also providing specific guidance to explain the answers in a simple manner, appropriate for a 4-year-old. - The system message essentially "primes" the model to produce responses in a particular style, using simple explanations.
 This context-setting is a prime example of the priming technique in action. - Selected: The system message is priming the model to respond in a manner that aligns with the desired outcome.
 Why Other Options are Rejected: A) Few-shot Learning: - Few-shot learning involves providing the model with a small number of examples to help it understand the pattern or structure required for a specific task.
 For example, you would show the model a few examples of solving puzzles in the desired manner (with explanations suitable for a 4-year-old). - Rejected: This case doesn't involve providing the model with examples.
 It only sets the context and style of the respons...

-HOTSPOT - You build a chatbot by using Azure OpenAI Studio.
+SNAPSHOT - You build a chatbot by using Azure OpenAI Studio.
 You need to ensure that the responses are more deterministic and less creative.
 Which two parameters should you configure?
-To answer, select the...
+To answer, select th...

 You are building a chatbot for a travel agent.
 The chatbot will use the Azure OpenAI GPT 3.5 model and will be used to make travel reservations.
 You need to maximiz...